SKYNET://COUNTDOWN SYS:MONITORING

 Nobody knows when artificial general intelligence will arrive — but the people building it, the researchers who pioneered it, and thousands of professional forecasters all publish timelines.
 This page tracks them side by side, next to our own news-driven estimate, so you can see who expects what and how far apart they are.

 Our estimate is not an opinion poll: it is recalculated every day from analyzed AI news — model releases, benchmark results, funding, regulation and safety incidents — each scored for its impact on AGI progress and timelines.
-The methodology is described on the home page.
+The full formulas and limitations are described on the methodology page.

 Frontier lab leaders